GaneshKurcheti/ctoc_timezone/README.md

    Here **data-ctoc-timezone** is the identifier for attribute,  gets removed once the date is conversion is complete.

-   **data-ctoc-time** is the time to be converted , should be given in a valid JS date-string  format . **[View Date String formats]**  (https://pages.github.com/).
+   **data-ctoc-time** is the time to be converted , should be given in a valid JS date-string  format . **[View Date Strings](https://www.w3schools.com/js/js_date_formats.asp)**
    **data-ctoc-req-zone** is the timezone to convert the given date-time object.The field accepts all IANA timezones and variety of other timezone offsets.
-You can also give the offset in form of **"+hh:mm" or "-hh:mm" or simply an integer**.The Timezone offsets are available in the **[View Time Zones]**  (https://pages.github.com/).
+You can also give the offset in form of **"+hh:mm" or "-hh:mm" or simply an integer**.The Timezone offsets are available in the **[View TimeZones](https://github.com/sandeepvvn/ctoc_timezone/wiki/TimeZones)**

    **data-ctoc-format** is the format specifier for the date-time object.
-You can construct your own format using the following rules       **[View Formats](https://pages.github.com/)**.
+You can construct your own format using the following rules       **[View Formats](https://github.com/sandeepvvn/ctoc_timezone/wiki/Formats)**.
 Not defining the format gives a Date with Datestring format.

    **Example** :